CFMRI Calpendo User Guide

 Please check to make sure that you have enough PH balance before making a booking with your pilot hours.
 Otherwise, CALPENDO will trigger an error and your booking request will be denied.Back to Top

-- Watch this video for a quick demonstration of creating bookings and reports in Calpendo
+- Watch this video for a quick demonstration of how to create bookings in Calpendo